 Transmission Channels Inside the Framework

 Transmission is not simply the observation that more than one asset is falling.
 It refers to the channels through which stress moves from one pocket of exposure to another.
 Mark-to-market losses can weaken balance sheets, funding dependence can narrow room for adjustment, and crowded positioning can turn isolated exits into broader pressure.
-The framework focuses on those connecting mechanisms rather than on price declines alone.
+The emphasis is on those connecting mechanisms rather than on price declines alone.

 Some channels are direct.
 A holder may own the impaired asset, finance the impaired institution, or face it through explicit counterparty exposure.
 In those cases, the chain of transmission is relatively easy to trace because stress moves through connections already visible on the books.